-If you look at your home’s roof, you’re most likely to see a roof vent pipe protruding through your roof.
+If you look at your home’s roof, you’re most likely to see a pipes protruding through your roof.
 These vent pipes allow gas to safely exit your home.
 The gas originates from the toilets and sinks then travels up through the venting pipe, and exits the home where the pipe protrudes through the roof.
-Every 8 – 10 years they should be inspected for a roof vent pipe repair
+Every 8 – 10 years they should be inspected for repairs.

 When trying to pinpoint the source of a roof leak in VA, you’ll need to examine the vent pipe.
-Occasionally a vent pipe leak can occur at the collar surrounding the base of the vent pipe where it penetrates through the surface of the roofing material.
+Occasionally a leak can occur at the collar surrounding the base of the pipe where it penetrates through the surface of the roofing material.
 These collars are made with a metal base, generally consisting out of aluminum, and a rubber boot integrated into the top of the collar.
 The collar’s job is to create a water tight seal, keeping rainwater and debris from getting into your attic.
-Over time due to the exposure of the sun and harsh weather conditions in Fairfax and surrounding areas of Northern Virginia, the rubber boot may wear out and deteriorate or crack.
+Over time due to the exposure of the sun and harsh weather conditions of northern Virginia, the rubber boot may wear out and deteriorate or crack.
 When this occurs, rainwater can seep in between the rubber boot and the vent pipe causing leakage in your home.
 If the rubber boot collar is cracked or damaged, it will need to be replaced by one of our professional Roof.net roofers

-If the vent pipe flashing was installed correctly then this is when you’ll need the services of Roof.net.
-There are many other problems that can cause a VA roof vent pipe leak!
+If the flashing was installed correctly then this is when you’ll need the services of Roof.net.
+There are many other problems that can cause a VA pipe leak!

-Check the entire roof above the roof vent pipe leak for any damaged or cracked shingles.
-If all looks well then there’s a problem with the roof above the vent pipe which is causing the water to travel between the shingles and the felt paper to the problem roof vent pipe leak.
+Check the entire roof above the pipe leak for any damaged or cracked shingles.
+If all looks well then there’s a problem with the roof above the vent pipe which is causing the water to travel between the shingles and the felt paper to the problem.